 Now Intuitive’s reign of market dominance could be facing its biggest ever threat, with competition increasing over the next five years.

 Already, we’ve seen this motivate innovation, with medical device giants Medtronic entering the frame with their much-awaited Hugo RAS system – claimed to be more flexible and cost-effective than any system on the market.

-As more industry giants and growing companies like CMR Surgical, Distal Motion, Activ Surgical and Titan Medical join the market, we’ll see the surgical robotics space advance both commercially and technologically.
+As more industry giants and growing companies like CMR Surgical, Distal Motion and Activ Surgical join the market, we’ll see the surgical robotics space advance both commercially and technologically.
 This is exciting news for everyone involved and, most importantly, will improve patient outcomes.